SagarLakh/restaurant-api-springboot/README.md

 `docker compose up`

 This command will start up the postgres database and the application.
 The application will be accessible through the 8080 port.

+When developing, to generate a working containerized version you should remove the latest docker app generated for the application.
+The followind command should do the trick:

+`docker rmi restaurant-api:latest`